pjekel/cbtree/documentation/FileStore.md

 *********************************************
 #### renameItem( item, newPath, onItem, onError, scope) ####
 > Rename a store item.
 The file associated with the store item will be renamed.
-> On successful completion the function onItem is called with a new store item,
+> On successful completion the function *onItem()* is called with a new store item,
-> as a result parameter *item* is no longer a valid store item.
+> as a result parameter *item* is no longer a valid store item and any custom
+> attributes are lost.

 > *NOTE:* HTTP POST must be enabled to support rename operations.
 See the
 > [Server Side Configuration](#server-side-configuration) for details.